christine-hu/summer-2019-internships/README.md

 # Summer 2019 Tech Internships!

-All positions are software engineering roles, unless otherwise noted in the Notes column.
+All positions are software engineering roles, unless otherwise specified in the Notes column.
 Similarly, all positions are open to anyone enrolled in a Bachelor's degree program, unless specific graduation years are mentioned in the Notes column.

 To contribute:
 1. Fork repository